- Boat Name: Challenge

 defending the cup.
 That same year Shields sailed Challenge to

-defendthe British-American Cup, the Bermuda Cup, and other match
+help defend the British-American Team Race Challenge, the Bermuda Gold Cup, and other match

-races in Europe and Scandanavia.
+races in Europe and Scandinavia.
 In Shields own words "Challenge

 sails like a winged witch."
 Challenge was then sold to the